yuhko-msft/microsoft-graph-docs/concepts/people-example.md

 To call the People API in Microsoft Graph, your app will need the appropriate permissions:

 * People.Read - Use to make general People API calls; for example, `https://graph.microsoft.com/v1.0/me/people/`.
 People.Read requires end user consent.
-* People.Read.All - Required to retrieve the people most relevant to a specified user in the signed-in user’s organization (`https://graph.microsoft.com/v1.0/users/{id}/people`) calls.
+* People.Read.All - Required to retrieve the people most relevant to a specified user in the signed-in user's organization (`https://graph.microsoft.com/v1.0/users/{id}/people`) calls.
 People.Read.All requires admin consent.

 ## Browse people

-The requests in this section get the people most relevant to the signed-in user (`/me`), or to a specific user in the signed-in user’s organization.
+The requests in this section get the people most relevant to the signed-in user (`/me`), or to a specific user in the signed-in user's organization.
 These requests require the People.Read or People.Read.All permission respectively.
 By default, each response returns 10 records, but you can change this by using the *$top* query parameter.

 ### Get a collection of relevant people